TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Threat Model

 \section{Threat Model}

 Our threat model considers the design and development of a DNN watermarking technique that can be used for both ownership verification and traitor tracing~\cite{traitor_tracing}.
 In this way, the legitimate owner, besides verifying ownership of a DNN model, can also trace it back to an individual who has illegally redistributed the model. \leavevmode \\ \textbf{Adversary's Capabilities}.
-The adversary corresponds to an entity that has gained illegitimate access on a proprietary ML model.
-The adversary is aware of the possibility of the model being watermarked and employs existing state-of-the-art watermark-removal techniques such as fine tuning and parameter pruning in an attempt to remove the watermark from the model.
-The adversary wins if they can remove the watermark without incurring costs similar to what the legitimate owner spent to construct the model (e.g., the adversary could train a comparable model if he had to spend the same resources to remove the watermark). \leavevmode \\ \textbf{Watermark verification.} There exist two ways to verify the presence of a watermark in a deep neural network.
+The adversary corresponds to an entity that has gained illegitimate access to a proprietary ML model.
+The adversary is aware of the possibility of the model being watermarked and employs existing state-of-the-art watermark-removal techniques in an attempt to remove the watermark from the model.
+The adversary wins if they can remove the watermark without incurring costs similar to what the legitimate owner spent to construct the model (e.g., the adversary could train a comparable model if he had to spend the same resources to remove the watermark). \leavevmode \\ \textbf{Watermark verification.} Two ways exist to verify the presence of a watermark in a deep neural network.
 Those are white-box and black-box verification.
-In white-box watermark verification the verifier (i.e., the legitimate owner) needs physical access to the model, while in the black-box watermark verification the verifier does not need such access.
-In black-box scenario the watermark verification is performed remotely by querying the model and observing the outputs returned by it.

-We position ourselves in a white-box watermark verification scenario similar to prior works~\cite{Nagai2018DigitalWF, uchida_embedding, song2017machine, deepsign_2019, deepmark_2019, wang_riga} in the field, where the verifier has white-box access to the DNN model to be verified.
+In white-box watermark verification, the verifier (i.e., the legitimate owner) needs physical access to the model.
+In contrast, the verifier does not need such access in the black-box watermark verification.
+In a black-box scenario, the watermark verification is performed remotely by querying the model and observing the outputs returned by it.
+We position ourselves in a white-box watermark verification scenario similar to prior works~\cite{Nagai2018DigitalWF,uchida_embedding,song2017machine,deepsign2019,deepmark_2019,wang_riga} in the field, where the verifier has white-box access to the DNN model to be verified.
 We highlight that the white-box setting is the most used one for digital asset watermarking and intellectual property protection, and there seems to be a growing interest in the fully white-box watermark techniques~\cite{Nagai2018DigitalWF,uchida_embedding,song2017machine,deepsign2019,deepmark_2019,wang_riga}.

-\section{Tattooed}

-This section introduces \name, our neural network watermarking technique based on a direct application of CDMA to watermark the model.
+\section{TATTOOED}